Invest & Fund Review

 Invest & Fund focuses entirely on residential properties, which makes it easier to assess loans and build further on the experience of Invest & Fund’s people.
 It also lowers the risks when compared to commercial property (shops, offices and such), which is intrinsically riskier.

-The highest ever approved senior development loan size compared to the expected sale price of the completed development is 75%.
-This limit has been breached for a few junior loans, but those are very rare.
+Up until May 2025, the highest ever approved senior development loan size compared to the expected sale price of the completed development was 75%.
+This limit was breached for a few junior loans, but those are relatively rare.

 The highest ever loan size compared to the property value on Invest & Fund’s bridging loans reached 86%.
 This is on the high side for these short-term property loans, although it’s usually 75% or less.

-Nearly one in ten Invest & Fund loans have been junior loans, paying 15%-25%.
+Invest & Fund junior loans pay higher interest rates to lenders.
 Junior loans rank behind other loans if a borrower is unable to repay and the property has to be sold.
 Therefore they usually come with substantially higher risks of large losses in the event of the loans turning bad.

 How much experience do Invest & Fund’s key people have?